ArduPilot/ardupilot_wiki/common/source/docs/common-downloading-and-analyzing-data-logs-in-mission-planner.rst

 Downloading and Analyzing Data Logs in Mission Planner
 ======================================================

-Dataflash logs are stored on the autopilot's onboard dataflash memory and can be download after a flight.
+Dataflash logs are stored on the autopilot and can be download after a flight.
 By default, they are created after you first arm the vehicle.
 This topic explains how to configure and access Dataflash logs.

+Depending on the autopilot type and configuration, the dataflash logs may be saved on a SD card, dataflash chip or streamed over MAVLink telemetry ports.
+The MAVLink option does require a high-speed telemetry port, typically 921600 baud.

 [copywiki destination="copter,plane,rover,dev,planner"]